 “He spent most of the weekend on the bench but he shouldn’t feel disheartened,” the former Blitzbok said.
 “He did very well off the field and fitted in well with the team culture and he is someone who has a bright future.
 I think Sevens is his game and I look forward to giving him a good run sooner rather than later.”

-Arendse played played for Udubs in their first FNB Varsity Cup game of 2019 (and ever) just few weeks ago, scoring a try away against UCT, before he received his call-up to the Blitzboks and was withdrawn from the FNB UWC team as per SA Rugby orders.
+Arendse played played for UDubs in their first FNB Varsity Cup match of 2019 (and ever) just a few weeks ago, scoring a try away against UCT, before he received his call-up to the Blitzboks and was withdrawn from the FNB UWC team as per SA Rugby orders.

 “I have been playing Varsity Shield for UWC since 2017, and I am very grateful for the opportunities given to me,” Arendse said.
 “They are a great bunch of guys and I know things will get better for us.”

-UWC takes on FNB UJ in the Varsity Cup at home on Monday 18 March 2019.
+UWC takes on FNB UJ in the FNB Varsity Cup at home on Monday, 18 March 2019.
 Kick-off is at 18h30 at the UWC Sport Stadium.